lnbits/lnbits/docs/devs/installation.md

     git clone https://github.com/lnbits/lnbits-legend.git
     cd lnbits-legend/
     pipenv shell
+    # pipenv --python 3.8 install --dev, If you wish to use a version of Python higher than 3.7
     pipenv install --dev
+    # pipenv --python 3.8 install --dev, If you wish to use a version of Python higher than 3.7

 If any of the modules fails to install, try checking and upgrading your setupTool module.
 `pip install -U setuptools`

-If you wish to use a version of Python higher than 3.7:

-    pipenv --python 3.8 install --dev

 You will need to copy `.env.example` to `.env`, then set variables there.